-The information listed below relates to Practice Privilege based on substantial equivalency in the state of California.
+The following information relates only to California Practice Privilege applications for which CredentialNet offers Individual Substantial Equivalency evaluations as part of the application process.
 Licensees that intend to provide permanent public accounting services in California must obtain a CPA license in the state of California.

 The following fees are applicable to the individual substantial equivalency evaluation only.
 There may be separate fees required by the state for which you are applying.
 Contact the state board directly for that information.